mariadb-edwardstoever/seconds_behind_master/README.md

 mariadb < rep_hist_schema.sql
 ```

-The commands in this project are to be run on slave and therefore all SQL scripts that CREATE or INSERT are preceeded with `SET SESSION sql_log_bin = 0;`.
+The commands in this project are to be run on the slave and therefore all SQL scripts that CREATE or INSERT are preceeded with `SET SESSION sql_log_bin = 0;`.
 This will turn off binary logging to ensure that the changes do not break replication by altering the gtid.

 You can avoid saving to tables by saving to csv files. _If you prefer to save to csv files_, uncomment the line `CSV_OUTPUT=TRUE`.